SeriousGuy888/CheezyServers/README.md

-# All the Scripts!
+# All the Things

-This a lot of the scripts used by CheezSurv and CheezyServers to make the server not suck or something.
+This a lot of the scripts and datapacks and stuff used by CheezSurv and CheezyServers to make the servers not suck or something.

 ### Style Guide

-Consistency is very important to me.
 If you want to write scripts, please use **two space indent**.
+I honestly couldn't care less about the styling format.

 We are currently in the process of converting all scripts to two space indent as we have inconsistencies everywhere.